-- Because of insurance limitations, non-registered visitors are not allowed at class sessions or on field trips. - Possession of drugs, alcohol or firearms on college property is illegal. - Food and beverages are allowed in classrooms. - Pets, telephones, pagers and other electronic devices that distract students are not allowed in classrooms.
-Telephones, texts, and communication devices shall be off at all times during class to show and practice respect to fellow learners and instructors, unless as part of a collaborative class project. - Students creating disturbances that interfere with the conduct of the class or the learning of others will be asked to leave.
+- Because of insurance limitations, non-registered visitors are not allowed at class sessions or on field trips. - Possession of drugs, alcohol or firearms on college property is illegal. - Food and beverages are allowed in classrooms. - Pets, telephones, pagers and other electronic devices that distract students are not allowed in classrooms. - Students creating disturbances that interfere with the conduct of the class or the learning of others will be asked to leave.